Fourier Transform Infrared Spectroscopy (FTIR)

 System Capabilities:

-• Hyperion 2000 microscope equipped with micro-attenuated total reflectance (germanium crystal), imaging capabilities, a mapping stage with mapping capabilities, grazing angle objective with polarizer, transmission/reflection
+• Hyperion 2000 microscope equipped with micro-attenuated total reflectance (germanium crystal), grazing angle objective with polarizer, transmission/reflection

 • Platinum ATR unit A225 equipped with a 2mm x 2mm diamond crystal